Tina Sloan Green: Early life and education

-Sloan Green was born on April 27, 1944 in Philadelphia, Pennsylvania to parents Norwood and Sally Sloan who were deeply religious.
+Sloan Green was born on April 27, 1944, in Philadelphia, Pennsylvania, to parents Norwood and Sally Sloan who were deeply religious.
 She has six siblings, Norwood, Gene, Cordelia, Leonette, Beatrice, and Teresa.
 Sloan Green's parents encouraged their children to complete a high school diploma despite the fact that neither of them had earned a diploma.
 Sloan Green attended a small school in Eastwick, Pennsylvania from first through eighth grade.
 The graduating class was only 13 students.
-Sloan Green was designated as gifted and talented before ninth grade and selected to be one of twenty young African American women Philadelphia High School for Girls.
-While at the Philadelphia High School for Girls as a student, Sloan Green was on multiple sports teams due to Coach Jane Weitzenhoffer discovering her abilities and recruiting her to play basketball, volleyball, and field hockey.
-Sloan Green made varsity in each sport.
+Green was designated as gifted and talented before ninth grade and selected to be one of twenty young African American women Philadelphia High School for Girls.
+While at Philadelphia High School for Girls as a student, Sloan Green was on multiple sports teams due to Coach Jane Weitzenhoffer discovering her abilities and recruiting her to play basketball, volleyball, and field hockey.
+Green made varsity in each sport.
 She completed a Bachelor of Physical Education at West Chester University in 1966 and a Masters of Education at Temple University in 1970.